-Airbrake has long been the go-to service for top dev teams to monitor application errors.
+Airbrake Error Monitoring has long been the go-to service for top dev teams to monitor application errors.
 Today we’re launching a new suite of Performance Monitoring tools – designed and built specifically for developers.
 Airbrake Performance Monitoring is now available for Ruby on Rails apps, with additional languages coming soon!

 Lots of Airbrake customers also use a traditional APM tool, but they usually aren’t loving it.
 “Too complicated, too expensive, and too difficult to maintain” are the common gripes.
 But the thing we heard most was that traditional APM isn’t built for developers.
 Ops and Dev Ops care about performance first and foremost, and quality second (or sometimes not at all).
 And tools like New Relic reflect that.